 While not all support work can be accomplished in a single day, most support requests typically do not exceed 8 hours of effort.
 Keeping tasks short and simple minimizes risks by allowing the support team to focus on specific items rather than a handful of tasks.

-Understand the Ins and Outs of Your Partner Team
+Get to Know the Ins and Outs of Your Partner Team

 Much like working with internal teams, understanding who exactly owns each role and knowing what exactly they can accomplish for you is critical to getting what you need.
 While communication with the support manager is expected, it is certainly not out of line to communicate directly with other members of the support team to get answers to your questions.
 Having open lines to various people on your team can give you better insights into the status of your site.

-Assign a Gatekeeper (calling them Zuul is optional)
+Assign a Gate Keeper (Calling them Zuul is Optional)

 If your company has several departments or individuals that submit web requests, it may be beneficial to task someone to manage those requests.
 Having one person or a small team serve as gatekeeper for support requests before they go out to your partner team can help keep things organized both internally and with the support team.
 The gatekeeper will be able to keep requests consistent, ensuring the support team can easily identify and prioritize what needs to get done.
 The gatekeeper will also have an understanding of all the requests across departments and be able to organize them based on business needs.
 Lastly, a gatekeeper may also serve as an internal blocker making sure that requests aren’t just being sent out to the support team without consideration for the site’s existing logic, the company’s goals for the site, or the budget.